The 5e Rogue Class

 Duelist: Feint

-Once per turn, when you attack with a melee or thrown weapon, after rolling your attack, you can turn the attack into a feint.
+When you attack with a melee or thrown weapon, after rolling your attack, you can turn the attack into a feint.
 You retroactively gain advantage on your attack, making you eligible for sneak attack and potentially turning a miss into a hit.

 Duelist: Lethal Opening